LiveKit and Murf

-This is an official integration of Murf for LiveKit Agents, a framework for building voice and multimodal conversational AI applications.
-You can install the Python package livekit-murf to use Murf as a TTS service in your LiveKit Agents, providing high-quality voice synthesis with real-time streaming capabilities.
+Murf is available as an official TTS plugin for LiveKit Agents, a framework for building voice and multimodal conversational AI applications.
+Install the livekit-plugins-murf plugin to use Murf as a TTS provider in your LiveKit Agents, with high-quality voice synthesis and real-time streaming.

 If you already have a LiveKit project, you can quickly integrate Murf TTS by simply initializing the murf.TTS() class in your existing AgentSession.
 Make sure you have your Murf API key configured in your environment variables.
 You can get your Murf API key from the Murf API Dashboard: